 Over time, the festival became about honouring deities as well as ancestors.
 You will find CNY celebrated in any country where you find significant Chinese populations, including Cambodia, Indonesia, The Philippines, Vietnam, Malaysia, Taiwan and of course Thailand, where the major cities and many regional areas have enormous celebrations.
 Naturally the islands of Singapore and Hong Kong have huge CNY celebrations as well.

 Nowadays, small red envelopes containing money are also handed out during the celebrations.
-Amounts vary from the equivalent of couple of dollars to several hundred dollars.
-Custom dictates that the amount of money should be even numbers.
-Odd numbers are associated with money given during funerals.
+Amounts vary from the equivalent of a couple of dollars to several hundred dollars.
+Custom dictates that the amount of money should be even numbers; odd numbers are associated with money given during funerals.

 In China, the number 8 is considered particularly lucky, due to the fact the pronunciation of the Chinese word for 8, Ba, is very close to the word Fa, which means wealth or prosperity.